War Child (song): Single information

 "War Child" was written by Debbie Harry and Nigel Harrison, who had previously written the hits "One Way or Another" and "Union City Blue" together.
-The lyrics portray Harry as a war child (a child soldier) and reflect the violent environment of current wars, such as those of Cambodia and Middle East.
-It was first performed live in 1982's Tracks Across America Tour.
+In the lyrics, Harry sings in first person about being a war child (a child soldier) and reflects on living within the violent conflicts of then-current wars, such as those in the Cambodian–Vietnamese War and in the Middle East.
+It was first performed live in Blondie's 1982's Tracks Across America Tour.
 A recording was included in subsequent live albums and VHS/DVDs.
-In 2014, "War Child" was included in live setlists as a medley with Black Sabbath's "War Pigs".
+In 2014, "War Child" was included in Blondie's live setlists as a medley with Black Sabbath's "War Pigs".

 The single was the second and final release from the album, and would therefore be the last new Blondie single for seventeen years, when the band reformed and released "Maria" in 1999.

 The B-side to this single was "Little Caesar", also from The Hunter album.
 The 12" single included an extended remix of "War Child" by producer Mike Chapman, which can be found as a bonus track on EMI's 1994 and 2001 CD re-issues of the album The Hunter.